-The calculation of the best estimate of claims provision based on Solvency II criteria present the following differences with respect to those calculations based on Financial Statements requirements:
+As a conclusion, the calculation of the best estimate of claims pending Provision based on Solvency II criteria present the following differences with respect to claims Povisions calculate based on financial statement requirements:

 - While under Solvency II technical provisions are measured using market economic criteria, for financial statements, annual technical provisions are calculated based on accounting standards. - The consideration of all cash flow sources. - The credit risk adjustment to recoverable reinsurance amounts. - The financial discount of cash flows.